Check out our Transfer Credit Calculator! List every college credit you’ve earned and see which ones could transfer to UTSA.

 - All documentation must be submitted by the admission deadline (not postmarked).
 An admission decision is not rendered until the applicant’s file is complete.

-- You’ll be notified when UTSA receives your ApplyTexas application and you’ll be giving a myUTSA ID so you can check on your admission status.
+- You’ll be notified when UTSA receives your ApplyTexas application and you’ll be given a myUTSA ID so you can check on your admission status.

 - Once an application and all documentation are submitted, a decision can be rendered.
 Please note offers of admission are valid only for the semester indicated in the acceptance letter.